Ultimate WordPress Security Guide for 2026

 There are several types of security headers you can set.
 For example, the Content Security Policy header indicates which resources the browser can load.
 The X-Frame-Options header prevents your site from being embedded in other sites, reducing the risk of clickjacking attacks.You can set security headers using a plugin, which often provides an easy way to implement them without much hassle.
 Alternatively, if you are using an Apache server, you can bolster your site’s .htaccess security.
 The .htaccess file has server configurations and can set headers to block threats effectively.

-11. Choose a good web host
+12. Choose a good web host

-It is a common misconception that web hosts are responsible for malware infections, because people mistakenly assume that the web host isn’t securing their servers.
+They are certainly not responsible for malware infections, because people mistakenly assume that their servers aren’t secure.
 On the contrary, the web host has a lot to lose if malware is discovered on their servers, and therefore their security is usually watertight.

 We say ‘usually’ because web hosts occasionally face data breaches too.
 In November 2021, GoDaddy had a breach that exposed the SFTP and database credentials of 1.2 million users.
 Since GoDaddy is one of the biggest web hosts, the number was correspondingly huge.